julimontoto/guanin/README.md

    $ guanin

-This *executable* is installed in your PATH (TBD!).
+This *executable* is installed in your PATH.
 You can find it and launch it with a double-click.
 Although, running it through the console will provide further information about the execution of the program.

 ## Roadmap